the-teachingRSE-project/competencies/competencies.md

 We expect that graduates and practitioners will have a larger and more diverse set of skills than outlined here.
-On this basis, we elaborate on the progression of these skills along different dimensions, looking at specific types of RSE roles, proposing recommendations for organisations, and giving examples of future specialisations.
+On this basis, we elaborate on the progression of these skills along different dimensions.
+We look at specific types of RSE roles, propose recommendations for organisations, and give examples of future specialisations.
 An appendix details how existing curricula fit into this framework.
 "
 ---